eosin-platform/cyto-vendor-examples/README.md

 Below is the full vendor matrix with **Tier** and **Tested?** status.

+Note that ontology data will exist in a separate layer above "pullable" artifacts.
+These data are attached to pullable artifacts on-demand as annotations, preserving clean API responses for the 99% of users that don't require ontology.
+Ontology vendors are nonetheless listed here for completedness.

 | Vendor                                 | Domain                                  | API / Access              | Tier    | Tested? | Notes                                                                      |
 | -------------------------------------- | ---------------------------------------- | -------------------------- | ------- | ------- | -------------------------------------------------------------------------- |
 | **NCBI (Entrez, SRA, GenBank, RefSeq)** | Genomics, sequences, assemblies, taxonomy | REST (E-utils) | **0** | ✔️ | Canonical US source |